 💁♂️ SS Thistlewhat?

-In September 1941, during WW2, the SS Thistlegorm and HMS Carlisle could not transit through the Suez Canal to reach the port of Alexandria due to a collision in said canal.
-Awaiting unobstructed passage of the canal they moored at a location the Allies labeled “Safe Anchorage F”.
+In September 1941, during WW2, the SS Thistlegorm and HMS Carlisle were on their way to the port of Alexandria.
+However, due to a collision in the Suez Canal they could not reach their destination just yet.
+Awaiting the unobstructed passage of the canal, they moored near the reef of Sha’ab Ali in the Gulf of Suez (Red Sea), a location which the Allies labeled “Safe Anchorage F”.

 In the night of October 5 to October 6 1941 the Germans dispatched two Heinkel He-111 aircraft from Crete to locate Allied troop carriers, but failed to do so.
 On their way back however they spotted the SS Thistlegorm and bombed it.
 By pure chance the bombs hit cargo hold #4, which also contained (part of) the ammunition the ship was holding, resulting in a huge explosion which made the ship sink fast.